Educator and Performer

 To hear audio samples of the Silverwood Ensembles, visit our website:

 Emily Smith is a private flute instructor, principal flute with the Olathe Community Orchestra, and a teaching artist with Kansas City Young Audiences.
 She holds degrees in music from Kansas State University (B.M.E.) and the University of Kansas (M.M.E).
 A freelance flutist and flute instructor, Ms. Smith is accomplished on a variety of flutes, including C flute, piccolo, alto flute, bass flute, and fife.
-She performs regularly with the Silverwood ensembles, the Sunflower Ragtime Orchestra, and Collage flute quartet.
+She performs regularly with the Silverwood ensembles, the Sunflower Ragtime Orchestra, and Kansas City Young Audiences.
+She was a founding member of the Collage Flute Quartet.

 As a flute educator, Ms. Smith has served as an adjudicator for district and state band auditions, regional and state solo/ensemble festivals, and Kansas Sousa Honor Band auditions.
 She was invited to give a presentation for a pedagogy workshop at the National Flute Association's Annual Convention in 2003.
 Under her direction, the Kansas City Flute Choir performed at the NFA Convention in Kansas City in 2008; she also led a flute choir reading session at the KC Convention.
 In 2009, Ms. Smith was awarded the Lighton Prize for Teaching Artist Excellence along with her KCYA colleagues, TriPercussion.